casper-network/docs-1.5.X/source/docs/casper/operators/becoming-a-validator/change-bid-public-key.md

 1. `node-address` - An IP address of a peer on the network.
 The default port of nodes' JSON-RPC servers on Mainnet and Testnet is 7777.
 2. `secret-key` - The file name containing the secret key of the account paying for the Transaction.
 3. `chain-name` - The chain-name to the network where you wish to send the Transaction.
 For Mainnet, use _casper_.
 For Testnet, use _casper-test_.
-4. `payment-amount` - The payment for the Transaction in motes.
+4. `gas-price-tolerance` - Maximum payment for the Transaction in motes.
-5. `session-path` - The path to the compiled Wasm on your computer.
+5. `transaction-path` - The path to the compiled Wasm on your computer.

 The `change_bid_public_key.wasm` expects two arguments: